gumbobrot/Hazard-Token-Grabber-v2/README.md

 As I said I'm new, but I will try my best <3
 And yes, if you wanna call me that, you can call me a skid.
-That the only thing I can do at the moment, but I'm trying to create my own projects.
+That is the only thing I can do at the moment, but I'm trying to create my own projects.
 So don't worry, I'm not just a skid - I try my best!